 Double aril: Some nutmeg species in Borneo which occur next to riverbanks have a double aril.
 Under the colorful top aril is a second plain white aril tightly covering the seed.
 It is likely that this second aril remains intact even if the seed has been swallowed and regurgitated.
 The second aril makes the seed look like a fat white grub and likely aids secondary dispersal by fish in the river and perhaps by civets and mousedeer on land.

 Seed Predators: In the canopy langurs are known to crunch up the seeds after scraping off the aril.
+Langurs are seed predators of unripe fruit seeds.
+Most Bornean fruit seeds are more or less toxic to animals.
+Langurs have a specialist digestive system which enables them to detoxify the toxins.
 At ground level the Argus Pheasant and the Malay Civet are known to specialize in eating toxic seeds which have fallen to the ground.